spacemeshos/product/roadmap.md

 ### Focus: LEARNINGS
 - [x] Launch open Testnet with the [Spacemesh 0.1 product](https://testnet.spacemesh.io) for all three major desktop platforms.
 - [x] Build and run full node from source (go-spacemesh + CLI wallet) instead of using the App and join testnet or run a local devnet.
-- [x] Automated community run tap.
+- [x] Automated community testnet tap.

 ----